Sanó, Twins beat Brewers 8-2 to win season-opening series

 Brewers: Assistant athletic trainer Dave Yeager spent the night in the hospital after appearing to collapse in the bottom of the ninth inning of Saturday’s game while assisting home plate umpire CB Bucknor, who had been hit in the throat area with a foul ball.

-Milwaukee manager Craig Counsell said Sunday that Yeager was lightheaded and “extremely dehydrated” after the game but had started feeling better.
-Counsell was hopeful that Yeager would get released from the hospital sometime Sunday.
+Milwaukee manager Craig Counsell said Sunday that Yeager was lightheaded and extremely dehydrated after the game but had started feeling better.
+Counsell said after the game that Yeager was still in the hospital.

 UP NEXT